nikhilprakash24/web3oflife-sandbox1/README.md

 By following this approach, you'll create a robust, modern web application that can evolve from a basic tool into a fully-fledged Web3-enabled platform.

-You:

-awesome, how do I export this - this was amazing

-ChatGPT:

-I'm glad you found the solution helpful!
-To export your project, you can follow these steps to bundle both the frontend and backend into deployable packages:
+To export your project, and to bundle both the frontend and backend into deployable packages:
 **1. Exporting the Next.js Frontend**
 1. **Build the Next.js App for Production:**
   - Inside your Next.js project directory (`my-calculator-app`), run: